 Fill Light – Light from a reflector of a separate lamp or flash head used to illuminate the shadows cast by key (main) light and so reduce the lighting ratio.

-Gel – Short for ‘gelatin filter’, a gel is an optical filter placed in front of the camera or lights to adjust the viewing colour of the scene.
+Gel – Short for ‘gelatin filter’, a gel is an optical filter placed in front of the camera or lights to adjust the viewing color of the scene.

 Gobo – Short for ‘go between’, a gobo is a piece of perforated opaque material (card, metal, foamboard, etc.) used between light source and background to cast pattern in light.